dearhive/dearflip-django/README.md

 ### 3. Include DearFlip Resources

-1. Download DearFlip from the official website or add it to your project
+1. Download DearFlip from the [official website](https://js.dearflip.com/) and add it to your project
 2. Create a structure like this:
 ```
 public/